s-sumner/word-docx-to-markdown/README.md

 A flask app that takes docx files and converts them to markdown.
 AI-assisted code development.

+Fork and clone this repo as a prerequsite.

 ## Deploy to Azure App Service

 ![Cloud deployment architecture](./images/cd-pipeline.jpg)